mapbox/tilebelt/README.md

-tileToQuadkey(tile) | get the quadkey for a tile quadkeyToTile(quadkey) | get the tile for a quadkey pointToTile(lon, lat, zoom) | get the tile for a point at a specified zoom level
+tileToQuadkey(tile) | get the quadkey for a tile quadkeyToTile(quadkey) | get the tile for a quadkey pointToTile(lon, lat, zoom) | get the tile for a point at a specified zoom level pointToTileFraction(lon, lat, zoom) | get the precise fractional tile location for a point at a zoom level

 ##tests
 ```bash